 You will study one subject in depth, which will help to increase your confidence, personal skills and your ability to work and achieve your potential.

-Subject areas include Hospitality & Catering, Creative Arts & Graphics, Media & Business and Multiskills
+Subject areas include Hospitality & Catering, Creative Arts & Graphics, Media & Business, Multiskills and Independent Living Skills.

 You will also continue to study Maths and English and benefit from Enrichment opportunities.

-Why choose Brock for Learning, Employability and Progression?
+Why choose Brock for Learning, Progression and Independent Living Skills?

 This learning opportunity is designed to develop your skills in a variety of settings, both on and off our main campus.